 You’ll also need to use putters that are also great at controlling the ball.
 The goal is no wasted motion, so using the right tools will help you get the ball into the cup in the least amount of tries.
 The birdie is well within any golfer’s grasp, even if you’re the greenest amateur out there.
 Keep practicing your shots and you’ll soon find yourself scoring birdies.
 You can learn more by visiting https://playtimberstone.com/.

-TimberStone Golf Course
+TimberStone Golf Course in Caldwell

 22500 Aura Vista Way Caldwell Idaho 83607